 There are compost thermometers that are easy and cheap to obtain.
 I suggest you make it easy on yourself and grab one.

 It may sound complicated, but it really isn’t anything more than layering rubbish in a pile and letting it ripen.

 Compost maturing can take anywhere from several weeks to two years, depending on a multitude of factors and the method you use.
 This is why most people have a three bin system set up.
 In one bin there’s the compost you’re just starting, the second is maturing compost, and the third is where you keep the ready to use compost.

-Here are the general things you have to keep in mind:
+Here are the things you need to keep in mind when composting:

 - Start your compost pile on open ground.
 This way beneficial critters like worms could get into the compost, enriching it with enzymes.

 - Setup a base for your compost pile by layering twigs or other harder materials at the bottom.
 This will ensure the pile has good drainage and will improve the much-needed oxygen intake.

 - Layer the materials as you add them to the compost.
 A good rule of thumb is to alternate between green and brown, moist and dry.
 Make sure the ingredients don’t clump together because this will make it very hard for the compost to aerate and mature.
 Any powderlike ingredients like sawdust or wood ashes should be added in small layers.